A lot has changed in the world of search engine optimization.

 3. Write for humans first, search engines second.

-Lately, I’ve noticed that more and more bloggers and content creators are going back to the old method of SEO.
-If that’s you, it’s time to change your mindset.
+Lately, I’ve noticed that more and more bloggers and content creators are going back to the old method of SEO, wherein keywords meant to drive search results surpassed the real qualities of engaging, valuable content.
+If that’s you, it’s absolutely time to change your mindset.

 Many people still aren’t capitalizing on long-tail keywords, preferring instead to attempt to manipulate search engines.